 1. The Maccabees Update:

 Google recently made an unofficial update to its search algorithm.
-Many sites saw up to 30% drop in traffic to some of their posts following the update.
+Many sites saw up to a 30% drop in traffic to some of their posts following the update.
 The worst fluctuations were noticed between 12-14 December.
 Barry Schwartz of SERoundtable named the update Maccabees in recognition of Hanukkah and the webmasters’ community followed on.

 2. Longer Meta Descriptions and Snippets: